1. What towns constitute the Brewster Regional Little League?

 The players, coaches and parents are governed by a code of conduct that is signed annually by all prior to the season.
 The BRLL takes this code of conduct seriously.
 Our goal is to teach the fundamentals of baseball as well as the skills to be good sports.

 Some spectators consider it part of the sport to disrespect the umpires, but this is not tolerated at any BRLL games.
 Our umpires do the very best they can to be consistent and impartial.
-In the Minor League in particular, the umpires are likely to be local high school players helping out.
+In the Minor League in particular, the umpires are likely to be local middle and high school players.
 Umpiring is difficult enough without the added pressure of players, coaches and spectators arguing every call.